Maycon1993/Devices-docs/surface/surface-usb4-dock.md

 - **Firmware updates through Windows Update**: Keep your dock up to date with automatic updates  or downloadable driver and firmware packs.
 - **MAC address passthrough**: Maintain consistent network identity across different docks for easy management in shared workspaces.
-- **Wake-on-LAN[<sup>4</sup>](#references) from Modern Standby**: IT admins can remotely wake devices connected to Surface USB4 Dock and automate management tasks.
+- **Wake-on-LAN (WOL)[<sup>4</sup>](#references) from Modern Standby**: IT admins can remotely wake devices connected to Surface USB4 Dock and automate management tasks.
-  - Surface USB4 Dock doesn't support Wake-on-LAN with device targeted MAC address passthrough.
+  - Surface USB4 Dock doesn't support WOL with device-targeted MAC address passthrough.
-  - Alternative pathways for Wake-on-LAN include using connected standby (Modern Standby) instead of Wake-on-LAN from S4/S5 or configuring the dock for MAC address passthrough rather than the device MAC address.
+  - Alternative WOL pathways include using connected standby (Modern Standby) instead of WOL from S4/S5, or configuring the dock for MAC address passthrough rather than the device MAC address.
 - **PXE Boot:** IT admins can deploy operating systems, troubleshoot, and manage large numbers of devices in a network.
 - **Windows Management Instrumentation (WMI)**: IT admins can remotely monitor and manage the latest firmware, policy settings, and related data across Surface USB4 Dock and other Surface docks.
 For details, see [Manage Surface Dock with WMI](surface-dock-wmi.md).
 - **Centralized support and warranty service**: IT admins can access direct support from the [Surface Management Portal](surface-management-portal.md) or [Surface Support Portal](surface-support-portal.md).